 With that said, we don’t think this is a great vacuum for people with allergies.
 The bin emptying system is one of the worst we’ve seen (see the next section), as it flicks dust and other allergens into the air.

 Emptying, Cleaning & Maintenance

-As you would expect from a vacuum designed for simplicity, the Shark handheld is easy to maintain.
+As you would expect from a vacuum designed for simplicity, we found the Shark handheld easy to maintain.

-Emptying the Shark is as simple as activating a switch on the main body.
+Emptying the Shark is as simple as pressing a switch on the main body.
 This flips open the dust canister, allowing dust and dirt to fall into a bin.